 FIRST STEP Educational Orientation Guide

-We will completely fill the commercial exhibit area this year, with over 600 exhibitors from all over North America in the Central Exhibit Area.
+We will completely fill the commercial exhibit area this year, with over 630 exhibitors from all over North America.
 Encourage your students to survey the grounds and learn about the different agribusinesses available to assist farmers in both crop and animal production as well as in areas of natural resources conservation.

-The McCormick, Bailey, Firebaugh buildings and the Utzinger Garden are home to OSU, an area where we feature information from OSU colleges and departments.
+The McCormick, Bailey, Firebaugh and buildings as well as the Utzinger Garden are home to OSU displays and programming, an area where we feature information from OSU colleges and departments.
 This year's displays focus on farm health and safety, cancer prevention, farm management programs, financial and economical information, the environment, and human and community development.
-Concurrent sessions will take place in the McCormick Building, Utzinger Garden and Question the Authorities.
+Concurrent sessions will take place in the McCormick Building, Utzinger Garden and Ask the Experts.
 Outside in the Utzinger Garden, sessions offer tips about home yards and gardens.
+The Bailey Building is where Buckeye World will assist your students in understanding the opportunities that exist at the College of Food, Agricultural, and Environmental Sciences.
+Also visit the College of Veterinary Medicine tent for fun activities and information.

 Antique Farm Equipment